-The School Medical Room is based on the first floor of the Manor House and is open from 8:00am until 6:00pm Monday to Friday.
+The School Medical Room is based in the Manor House and is open from 8:00am until 6:00pm Monday to Friday.

-The School Surgery is run by our Registered Nurse – Cate Wills.
+The School Surgery is run by our Registered Nurses – Louise Coker and Annabel Paterson.
 We are a ‘drop-in’ service, so no appointment is necessary; however, we do encourage that non-urgent medical issues are dealt with at break times to avoid disruption of classes.
-The School Nurse can be seen pitchside for matches or major sporting events and is often involved with school trips and weekends away.
-The Medical Room door is always open, and a friendly, listening ear is available to support our children and their families.
+The School Nurse can be seen pitch side for matches or during major sporting events and is often involved with school trips and weekends away.
+The door to The Medical Room is always open, and a friendly, listening ear is available to support our children and their families.

 We treat each child as an individual and devise Care Plans for children with long-term health conditions such as asthma, epilepsy, allergy or diabetes to ensure that any child with a medical issue is cared for appropriately.
 We also ensure that all staff involved with a particular child is fully aware of any ongoing medical or pastoral issues whilst maintaining strict confidentiality.
 We hope that this creates an environment where children feel fully supported in all areas of their school life.

-If you wish to contact the medical staff use our contact form or call us directly.
+If you wish to contact the medical staff, please email firstname.lastname@example.org

 - If a family Doctor or a Consultant is seen when your child is away from School, details should be sent to the School Nurse for entry into their medical records.